whitehml/robocol/README.md

 ## Packet capture

-`capture/` holds the packet-capture + triage tooling used to observe and confirm the protocol.
+`capture/` holds the packet-capture + inspection tooling used to observe and confirm the protocol.